-Martin Seidel (MA)(BA Hons) MBACP Riverside Counselling
+Martin Seidel (MA)(BA Hons) CSAccred.(AAC) MBACP Riverside Counselling

 Everybody suffers with life's problems at some time.
 I hope that my personal website and the information here helps you to choose a way forward.
 It can be a massive step to acknowledge we need help.
 My Integrative Relational training allows us to find what best suits your needs.
 I work from a small garden room that sits on the banks of the river Thames working with individuals, couples, families and groups.
 I am very happy to talk about what it is you are looking for from a counsellor.
 I cover the whole of South West London and Surrey